Brillo Box (3 ¢ Off)

 Brillo Box (3 ¢ off) is a 2016 documentary short film directed and written by Lisanne Skyler.
 It is produced by Sheila Nevins, Tristine Skyler and Judith Black under HBO Documentary Films.
-The film revolves around the Brillo Box soap pads designed by pop art icon Andy Warhol, which—despite being refused by companies when initially produced—sold for $3 million at Christie's auction.
+The film revolves around the Brillo soap pad boxes designed by pop art icon Andy Warhol, which—despite being refused by companies when initially produced—sold for $3 million at Christie's auction.

-It was shortlisted with ten other short-film from 69 entries submitted to the 89th Academy Awards in Academy Award for Best Documentary (Short Subject) category.
+It was shortlisted with ten other short films from 69 entries submitted to the 89th Academy Awards in Academy Award for Best Documentary (Short Subject) category.

-Plot
+Synopsis

 Brillo Box (3¢ off) follows a yellow Andy Warhol Brillo Box sculpture as it makes its way from a Skyler family's living room to a record-breaking Christie's auction, blending personal narrative with popular culture, and exploring how we navigate the ephemeral nature of art and value.

-Synopsis

 The film shows and discusses Warhol's work and ideas, and how the culture has accepted his work as a lasting commentary on society and consumerism in art.
 Artist Peter Young is also featured in the documentary.